technology-toolbox/website/content/blog/jjameson/2007/06/17/issues-deploying-sharepoint-solution-packages.md

 {{< /blockquote >}}

 I must have spent 30 minutes trying to figure out why this command did not work  (because it worked just fine for other features that I had converted to deploy with  WSPs).
-It turns out that I needed to omit the `url` parameter:
+It turns out that I needed to omit the {{< kbd "url" >}} parameter:

 ```
 stsadm -o deploysolution -name Fabrikam.Project1.PublishingLayouts -local
 ```

-The reason why the PublishingLayouts solution would not deploy with the `url` parameter is because, unlike the other features, there was  no assembly generated for the PublishingLayouts (since it was pure content).
+The reason why the PublishingLayouts solution would not deploy with the {{< kbd "url" >}} parameter is because, unlike the other features, there was  no assembly generated for the PublishingLayouts (since it was pure content).

 I also encountered the following error when trying to deploy our custom Workflows  feature: